Updated on October 29th, 2021

 Halloween this year is definitely different for most of us, but I tried to have a fun day at home for my daughter.

-To begin with, last night me and my daughter made dirt brownies with gummy bugs and Oreo cookie crumbles.
+To begin with, last night my daughter and I made dirt brownies with gummy bugs and Oreo cookie crumbles.
 She helped from start to finish, and she loved decorating the brownies with the bugs and Oreos.

 After painting the pumpkin, we made plans for an easy lunch because I already cooked breakfast and I would be cooking dinner as well, so we decided on takeout sushi.
 When I celebrated my birthday in September, we had sushi, and my daughter loved it, so I knew she would like sushi for lunch.
 I got my favorite vegetarian rolls with tofu, avocado, cucumber, and seaweed salad and my daughter had salmon and avocado nigiri and we shared avocado rolls.